The Schmidt number as a universal entanglement measure: Introduction

 The paper is structured as follows.
 In Sec.~\ref{Sec:EM} we discuss general entanglement measures and their properties in relation to one special entanglement measure -- the Schmidt number.
 The definition of entanglement pseudo-measures and their application to an arbitrary experimental situation is given in Sec.~\ref{Sec:PM}.
-In Sec.~\ref{Sec:SN} we propose a method for obtaining optimized linear conditions for the Schmidt number of a quantum state, as well as the related quasi-probability distributions.
 A summary and some conclusions are given in Sec.~\ref{Sec:SC}.